-The frontal lobe of the brain is vital to our consciousness, as well as functions that appear uniquely human, such as spoken language.
+The frontal lobe of the brain is vital to human consciousness, as well as functions that appear uniquely human, such as spoken language.
 Frontal lobe damage can lead to a wide variety of symptoms

 The frontal lobe is part of the brain’s cerebral cortex.
-Individually, the paired lobes are known as the left and right frontal cortex.
+It consists of two paired lobes: the left and right frontal cortex.

-As the name implies, the frontal lobe is located near the front of the head, under the frontal skull bones and near the forehead.
-It was the last region of the brain to evolve, making it a relatively new addition to the structure.
+As the name implies, the location of the frontal lobe is near the front of the head, under the frontal skull bones and near the forehead.

 The two sides of the brain largely control operations on the opposite sides of the body.
-The frontal lobe is no exception.
+This is also true of the frontal lobe.

 So, the left frontal lobe affects muscles on the right side of the body.
 Similarly, the right frontal lobe controls muscles on the left side of the body.
-This can determine how the body is affected by a brain injury.
+This can determine how a brain injury impacts the body.

 The brain is a complex organ, with

-The frontal lobe works alongside other brain regions to control how the brain functions overall.
+The frontal lobe works alongside other brain regions and contributes to overall brain function.
 Memory formation, for example, depends on sensory input, which depends on numerous areas of the brain.
 As such, it is a mistake to attribute any one role of the brain to a single region.

 The frontal lobe plays a key role in future planning, including self-management and decision-making.

-People with frontal lobe damage often struggle with gathering information, remembering previous experiences, and making decisions based on this input.
+People with frontal lobe damage may find it difficult to gather information, remember previous experiences, and make decisions based on this input.

 Some of the many other functions the frontal lobe plays in daily functions include:

 - Speech and language production: Broca’s area, a region in the frontal lobe, helps put thoughts into words.
-Damage to this area can undermine the ability to speak, to understand language, or to produce speech that makes sense.
+Damage to this area can lead to difficulty with fluent speech.

-- Some motor skills: The frontal lobe houses the primary motor cortex, which helps coordinate voluntary movements, including walking and running.
+- Some motor skills: The frontal lobe houses the primary motor cortex, which helps control voluntary movements, including walking and running.

-- Comparing objects: The frontal lobe helps categorize and classify objects, in addition to distinguishing one item from another.
+- Comparing objects: The frontal lobe helps people categorize and classify objects and distinguish one item from another.

 - Forming memories: Virtually every brain region plays a role in memory, so the frontal lobe is not unique.
 However, research suggests it plays a key role in forming long-term memories.